jenniesf/travel-img/README.md

 Upon loading the webpage, an unauthenticated user is directed to the home page and authenticated user is directed to their profile.
 The home page includes a snippet about the site and the user can either log in or register a new account.

 Once authenticated or registered, the user is directed to their profile.
-Here, the user can upload images or go to the public feed.
+Express session is utilize to store cookie and a session id in the user's browser to retrieve session information.
+On user's profile page, the user can upload images or go to the public feed.
 Feed is where users can view all vacation images shared on the site.
 </p>